11th March, 2020

-A Distributed Denial-of-Service DDoS attack occurs when high rate machine generated traffic, usually from compromised systems, floods the resources of a targeted system such as a webserver, making the service unusable by legitimate users.
-There are many reasons for hackers/hacktivist/state actors to initiate a DDoS attack – to damage a brand, to limit web based sales, to protest or for notoriety.
+A Distributed Denial-of-Service DDoS attack occurs when high rate machine-generated traffic, usually from compromised systems, floods the resources of a targeted system such as a web server, making the service unusable by legitimate users.
+There are many reasons for hackers/hacktivists/state actors to initiate a DDoS attack – to damage a brand, to limit web-based sales, to protest or for notoriety.
 After the initial incident response and triage, important questions will be asked, chief among them, what did the DDoS attack cost?

 In February 2018 GitHub was hit with one of the biggest DDoS attacks ever recorded, this is what the traffic looked like

 Some of this can be mitigated by deploying DDoS scrubbers in front of the webserver/cloud infrastructure to detect and remove DDoS, although, of course, this is another cost.

 These are all of the direct, visible impacts.
 But what about the network carrier, ISP or peering provider who is carrying the traffic?
 One European carrier reports that when an attack is active, up to 70% of their network traffic can be DDoS.
 So 70% of their routing and transmission infrastructure carries malicious traffic that will ultimately be scrubbed.
 That infrastructure is not free.
 And what if that traffic is just being transported between two network peering points.
 Should the DDoS be detected and removed?
 Whose DDoS is it anyway?
 If it is removed does that reduce the peering revenue by 70%?
 And could that DDoS flood the carrier network and affect other services running on (their) Critical Infrastructure?

 And finally, if it is your infrastructure that has been compromised and operating as a botnet that is attacking someone else’s service with DDoS, are you liable for damages?